LucaLg/CylclingRecipesFrontend/README.md

 # CylclingRecipesFrontend

-A  Recipe Website for Cyclist created with Angular and Angular Material.
-Displaying each recipes macros for getting the optimal recipe for each ride.
+## Features
+* Recipes cards with instructions , macros and pictures
-Recipes can be filtert by ingredients,calories , skill to make and time.
-Each recipes has different flags (ie. best for  hot or cold weather,digestibillty).
+* Recipes can be filtered by time, ingredients, calories, skill
+* Recipes have flags (ie. best for  hot or cold weather,digestibillty)
-Additionally the website can calculate the average carbohydrate need for a specific bike ride and recommends recipes accordingly.
+* Caculate the average carb need for a specific bike ride and recommends recipes accordingly
+* Recommends random recipes
+* Add new recipes
+* Favorite recipes list for each user

 ## Frontend